timkurvers/byte-buffer/README.md

 ByteBuffer
 ==========

 Wrapper for JavaScript's ArrayBuffer/DataView maintaining index and default endianness.
-Supports arbitrary reading/writing, automatic growth, slicing, cloning and reversing as well as UTF-8 characters and NULL-terminated C-strings.
+Supports arbitrary reading/writing, automatic growth, clipping, cloning and reversing as well as UTF-8 characters and NULL-terminated C-strings.

 Licensed under the **MIT** license, see LICENSE for more information.